Rafique Khan: Achievements & Awards

-Musical Style
+Musical style

-One of the unique characteristics of his playing is that he preserves the purity of the Raga and maintains the balance of the two mixed styles in Gayaki Ang (Vocal style) and Tantakari Ang (Instrumental style).
-His self-discipline and devotion to music is evident in the fact that he has mastered the Gamak Taans, which is considered to be the one of the most difficult techniques on the sitar.
+One of the unique characteristics of his playing is that he preserves the purity of the Raga and maintains the balance of the two mixed styles in Gayaki Ang (vocal style) and Tantakari Ang (instrumental style).
+He has mastered the Gamak Taans, which is considered to be one of the most difficult techniques on the sitar.
 His command over the finger board is exemplary.
 The music that he produces is pure melody.
 Audiences are enthralled by the movements of his nimble fingers on each note he plays.

 Current position

 Rafique Khan currently works at All India Radio, Mangalore.
 He is the President of the music organization Sangeet Bharati Foundation and also has an Academy of Hindustani Music at Mangalore.